This series features interviews with independent photobook publishers. This month’s interview is with Carel Fransen of Eriskay Connection.

 DTP: It seems that an increasing number of photographers, at all stages of their careers, are looking to publish a book.
 What should photographers think about before they embark on the book process?

-Visit the Brown Owl Press website to learn more about their books.
+Visit the Eriskay Connection website to learn more about their books.